 I was recently on a trip to Bali with my 18-year-old-daughter, my friend, her daughter and my niece.
 We had an extraordinary trip.
-I won’t go into all the details nor will I bore you with our Instagram photos (although feel free to check them out) but I do want to share something I observed when booking a Trek and it involves some integral marketing thoughts.
+I won’t go into all the details nor will I bore you with our Instagram photos (see below…) but I do want to share something I observed when booking a Trek and it involves some integral marketing thoughts.

 Before arriving in Bali we decided to go on the Mount Batur Sunrise Trek.
 We were excited, especially after checking out the well designed and up-to-date website that boasted extraordinary views and great add-ons to the experience.
 The correspondence prior to the trek was prompt and very informative.
 The service from the initial connection was pleasurable, very informative and supportive.
 The path to purchase was paved well.